ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 The configuration process for Linux and MacOS systems is similar to the process for other systems, but it requires a few extra steps.

 .. note::
-    Examples in this subsection presume that the user is running Terminal.app with a bash shell environment.
+    Examples in this subsection presume that the user is running in the Terminal with a bash shell environment.
 If this is not the case, users will need to adjust the commands to fit their command line application and shell environment.

 .. _MacMorePackages: